atodkar/CourseProject/README.md

 3. Based on user's relevance selection, submit the relevance feedback to server

 ## System requirements
 This application can be executed on Windows or Linux.
-The application is tested on Windows and the shell file is executed on Windows using Bash shell.

 ### Software list
 Code is tested on below versions -